Congress Should Halt Plummeting Psychologist Medicare Payment

 Even more significant, in 2014, psychologists can expect Medicare Practice Expense changes in the payment formula for the new 2013 psychotherapy codes that will likely result in lower payments for the most commonly billed services.
 For example, the psychiatric diagnostic evaluation code (90791) could experience as much as a 21 percent reduction; the 30-minute psychotherapy code (90832) a 17 percent reduction; and the 45-minute psychotherapy code (90832) a four percent reduction.

 Medicare mental health services will be severely undermined if psychologists no longer provide the services beneficiaries need.
 An adjustment should be made to the formula to ensure that psychologists remain in the program.

 Congress should replace the failed sustainable growth rate (SGR) formula with a payment system that is fair to all providers.

 Congress enacted the SGR as part of the Balanced Budget Act of 1997 to limit growth in Medicare provider payments and contain program costs.
 However, as the Medicare Payment Advisory Commission recently testified, the SGR formula is not working, and Congress should act urgently to repeal it.
-Indeed, Congress has had to intervene on at least 15 occasions to avert staggering SGR cuts to provider payment, including most recently its action to halt a scheduled 26.5 percent cut that would have taken place on January 1st.
+Indeed, Congress has had to intervene on at least 15 occasions to avert staggering SGR cuts.
+And, if Congress does not act, Medicare providers face another payment rate reduction of nearly 25 percent, on Jan.
+1, 2014.

-Congress should find an alternative to Medicare savings than undermining provider payment rates through sequestration.
+Congress should find an alternative to Medicare savings other than undermining provider payment rates through sequestration.